anshpayal/ObjectOrientedProgramming/README.md

     - The object is entity that has some properties(data member) and behaviour(functions).
     - We can relate object to real world entity because every object around us also have some properties and behaviour.
     - For example: You play games.
 In game thier is a hero and enemy.
 Hero have some properties like Name, health, level and have some behaviour like Attack, Defense, dance etc. So, In programming Hero and enemy both are objects.
+ - ### Why OOPS in C++?
+    - As the size of program increases the readability, maintainbility and bug free nature of program decrease.
+    - This was the major problem with C language which relied upon function or procedures.(Hence named as procedural programming language)
+    - Data security is another main concern in C language.

+- ###  What are the advantages of OOPS?
+    - Improves maintainablity of the code.
+    - Helpful in solving complex problems.
+    - Promotes code reuse, which reducing redundancy.
+    - Hides unnecessay details with the help of Data Abstraction.
+    - Polymorphism offers a lot of flexibility.
+- ### What are features of OOPS?
+     - Four main features:
+        - Encapsulation
+        - Data Abstraction
+        - Inheritance
+        - Polymorphism
+ - ### Procedural Oriented Programming
+    - The main focus is on function not in flow of data.
+    - Function can either use local or global data.
+    - Data moves openly from function to function.
 - ### Programming Paradigms
     - The method of classification of programming language based on their features.
      - Mainly two types: